MeganTran6023/VanDerVaartLab.MT/README.md

 | need: tpl_bpl_steps.sh and .inp (In GC_XTUY/XTUY) | |
 | run looper_data_extract.sh (In GC_XTUY/XTUY) | gets necessary files and runs for structural analysis|

-* worked on looper_structural_analysis.sh to get averages of structural parameters of sequences
+* worked on looper_structural_analysis.sh to get averages of structural parameters of sequences (in work/m/...)